Why do we need organizations?

 In other words, what the two “founding stones” of organizational research, James G. March and the Nobel Prize winner Herbert A. Simon, describe here: Modern man - at least the industrial one - is constantly or consciously confronted with organizations.
 We work, learn and train in organizations.
 Without organizations that ensure our daily care, we would probably only survive for a very short time.

-And even when we go out into nature or spend our free time - in gyms, clubs, amusement parks or cultural centers - everything is organized!
-Gradually, organizations interfere with play, friendship and even love.
-In virtual forms of communication, organizations such as the Playhouse Group, Facebook, or FriendScout24 determine how people come together under what rules.
+And even when we go out into nature or spend our free time - in fitness studios, clubs, amusement parks or cultural centers - everything is organized!
+Little by little, organizations get involved in games, friendship and even love.
+In virtual forms of communication, organizations such as the Playhouse Group, Facebook or FriendScout24, how people come together according to which rules.

 More knowledge - PDF download, eCourse on demand or personal advice